-Assumption Detail and uncertainty Urban redevelopment The district will not be subject to any large scale urban development or regeneration project.
-The LTP forecasts that Kāinga regeneration within the distr financial impacts of Kāinga C forecasts that a special purpo infrastructure in the district. ict to a scale that Fra undertaking c impacts of on NPDC's r ents, such a evenue o s reduced r expendit I developn ure.
-In part nent contri ticular, the ibution rev LTP does r renue for N not include IPDC.
-Furt e any her, the L There is a low level of uncertainty.
+Urban redevelopment

+The district will not be subject to any large scale urban development or regeneration project.

+The LTP forecasts that Kāinga Ora - Homes and Communities (Kāinga Ora) will not use its statutory powers for urban development and regeneration within the district to a scale that impacts on NPDC's revenue or expenditure.
+In particular, the LTP does not include any financial impacts of Kāinga Ora undertaking developments, such as reduced development contribution revenue for NPDC.
+Further, the LTP forecasts that a special purpose vehicle (SPV) under the Infrastructure Funding and Financing Act 2020 will not be established to deliver infrastructure in the district.

+There is a low level of uncertainty.
 Uncertainty arises from the intentions of Kāinga Ora and potential SPV establishing organisations, and how they evolve over the life of the plan.
 If these factors change from the projection then the assumption will not be borne out.

 The scale, location and infrastructure impacts of any development by Kāinga Ora or an SPV will influence the scale of any financial impact on NPDC and the implications for NPDC's infrastructure.

-Tourism Tourism will increase back to previous levels over the life of the LTP.
-NPDC assumes that internati the first two years of the LTP The following table provides and then return t o normal growth pat tterns. (in thousands) 2021/22 2022/23 2023/24 2024/25 2025/26 2026/27 2027/28 2028/29 2029/30 2030/3 International 54 74 97 126 160 200 236 264 296 33 Domestic 536 527 517 533 549 565 582 600 618 636 Total 590 601 615 659 708 765 818 864 913 967 NPDC has used the following methodology to develop this forecas st: International and domest per cent respectively with International tourism is ex out Covid-19 (th e 'standar d forecast') • • · to 2026/27, with it return ing to the standa rd forecas t in 2027/2 8 and onv vards.
-Domestic tourism is expe 2022/23, with it returning • 2, decreas ing by five per cent p er annum through This means that annual grow under this model. th rates of total o guest nigh ts vary ove r the life o of the LTP.
-T ourism gro owth partio cularly inci reases in 2 024/25 There is a high level of uncer Covid-19 pandemic.
-In partic to New Plymouth District foll forecasting tourism.
-If these cular, the degree of of border I economi controls in c outfall of place befo Covid-19. ore popula The pande tions are v emic has ir accinated ntroduced and the ab additional oility to att ract toui
+Tourism

+Tourism will increase back to previous levels over the life of the LTP.

+NPDC assumes that international tourism will recover to pre Covid-19 forecast levels by 2027/28 and domestic tourism will be stronger in the first two years of the LTP and then return to normal growth patterns.

+The following table provides the forecast commercial accommodation quest nights across the LTP (rounded to the nearest thousand):

+(in thousands) 2021/22 2022/23 2023/24 2024/25 2025/26 2026/27 2027/28 2028/29 2029/30 2030/31 International 54 74 97 126 160 200 236 264 296 331 Domestic 536 527 517 533 549 565 582 600 618 636 Total 590 601 615 659 708 765 818 864 913 967

+NPDC has used the following methodology to develop this forecast:

+- International and domestic tourism would have continued as per their historic (five year average) growth rates of 12 per cent and three per cent respectively without Covid-19 (the 'standard forecast'). - International tourism is expected to be 45 per cent of the standard forecast in 2021/22, and growing by 10 per cent per annum through to 2026/27, with it returning to the standard forecast in 2027/28 and onwards. - Domestic tourism is expected to be 110 per cent of the standard forecast in 2021/22, decreasing by five per cent per annum through to 2022/23, with it returning to the standard forecast in 2023/24 and onwards.

+This means that annual growth rates of total guest nights vary over the life of the LTP.
+Tourism growth particularly increases in 2024/25 under this model.

+There is a high level of uncertainty.
+Uncertainty arises from national and global economies and approaches to border controls following the Covid-19 pandemic.
+In particular, the degree of border controls in place before populations are vaccinated and the ability to attract tourists to New Plymouth District following the global economic outfall of Covid-19.
+The pandemic has introduced additional uncertainties to forecasting tourism.
+If these factors change from the projection then the assumption will not be borne out.